Condemnation and Just Compensation in Oklahoma: What Landowners Need to Know

 Condemnation cases are undoubtedly on the rise in Cleveland, McClain, and Grady Counties, and road improvements, electrical transmission lines and substations, and the proposed OTA turnpike are the catalysts.
 The basic constitutional principle is that “[p]private property shall not be taken or damaged for public use with just compensation.”
-This begs the question: what is “just compensation”?
+This begs the question: what is “just compensation” under Oklahoma law?

 Just compensation is the fair market value of the condemned or damaged property on the taking plus any injury to land not taken.
 The “fair market value” is the amount of money that a willing buyer would pay to a willing seller for the property.
 Oklahoma law is clear that the fair market value of a property is to be determined in accordance with the property’s highest and best use for which the property is suitable, regardless of what it may have been used for in the past or what future use the landowner may have intended.